shopware5/devdocs/source/sysadmins-guide/performance-improvement/index.md

 - search index & keywords (s_search_index & s_search_keywords)
 - seo urls (s_core_rewrite_urls)

-Each of this aggregated data can have an own strategy when the data has to be build into the tables:
+Each of these aggregated data can have an own strategy when the data has to be built into the tables:

 - Live **[default]** > on demand, when the data is requested in the store front
-- Cronjob  > configured shopware cron job at night
+- Cronjob  > executed together with other Shopware's cron tasks
-- Manual > only over the backend or own implementation
+- Manual > only generated over the backend or using your own implementation

-It is recommend to configure the "Cronjob" strategy.
+We recommend using the "Cronjob" strategy.
+Don't forget to configure you system to execute Shopware's cron tasks periodically.

 ## Productive mode (Http cache)
 You have the opportunity to switch between "productive" and "development" mode.
-The development mode disables the http cache and allows you to prepare your shop to going live.
+The development mode disables the HTTP cache and allows you to prepare your shop before going live.
-After you modified all data, enable the "productive" mode and the http cache is enabled.
+After you modify all data, enable the shop to "productive" mode to enable the HTTP cache.